6 reasons why you should hire a skip during a construction project

-We rent our skips to landlords, builders of every size, and other construction companies – but we want to focus attention on the private homeowner and the owners of small to medium-sized commercial properties.
-The reason is because the construction companies and builders know that their work produces waste which needs to be disposed of.
-So they come to us, but sometimes it doesn’t cross the private homeowner’s mind straightaway.
+We rent our skips to landlords, builders of every size, and other construction companies – but we want to focus our attention on the private homeowner and the owners of small to medium-sized commercial properties.

 It doesn’t matter whether your project is as small as stripping out the polystyrene coving or as big as turning the integral garage into a wet room and utility room, it’s going to produce waste, and the waste has got to be disposed of in a way that is both effective and legal.

 We've outlined six reasons why you should hire a skip during a construction project:

 If you’re like most people, you'll want the waste cleared away as fast as possible so that the garden (because that’s where it usually ends up) can get back to its normal function.
 You won't want to look out of your windows at a pile of rubble.
 Move quickly, then you can get back to normality.

 Skips don’t tear and spill their load when you put sharp objects in them the way polythene bags do.
 And having everything in one place is always going to look better than spreading it around.
 A skip will allow you to keep the area tidy and presentable.
 Likewise, you don't want waste to be left lying around on site as it could constitute a health and safety hazard.
 Hiring a skip will allow for waste to be removed as and when it needs to be.

 Hiring a skip saves time, money and effort, as disposing of potentially high volumes of waste yourself will require a great deal of time and effort.
 You would also have to either transport the waste yourself or pay for it to be taken to a recycling/diposal centre.
 All in all, it's easier to hire a skip.